USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 more context dependencies in the csv file, the slower this function will run.

-Once we have the output from this cleaning, `usc_courses_cleaned.csv`, we duplicate it and move it to the `data` directory where we will be working from now on.
-Now, all of our R scripts will be from the `02_R` directory and our data will be in this data directory.

 ## Mapping Course Descriptions with text2sdg

 Our previous strategy to map course descriptions took over 6 hours to